 On May 7, 2008, Super Aguri officially entered administration and it’s assets were purchased by Franz Hilmer.
 Hilmer then unsuccessfully applied to form a team for the 2010 Formula One season under the Brabham name, before entering the GP2 Series in 2013.

 The spirit of the team lived on, as it was revealed that some of the Super Aguri engineers joined Honda.
 In 2009, the majority of them were retained by Brawn GP for 2009.

 According to Will Buxton, they helped produce the double-diffuser used on the championship-winning BGP001 chassis.

 Aguri Suzuki would also form Team Aguri alongside Team Principal Mark Preston in the FIA Formula E Championship.

-After Suzuki sold the team to China Media Capital and returned to Japan to focus on his ARTA outfit in the Super GT Championship.
+After two season, Suzuki sold the team and returned to Japan to focus on his ARTA outfit.

-Meanwhile, Takuma Sato moved stateside to race in IndyCar and to date, has four race wins to his name; the highlight being a famous victory in the 2017 Indianapolis 500 for Andretti Autosport.
+Meanwhile, Takuma Sato moved stateside to race in IndyCar and to date, has four race wins to his name.
+This included a famous victory in the 2017 Indianapolis 500 for Andretti Autosport.